golang/dep/docs/day-to-day-dep.md

 ---
-title: Day-to-day dep
+title: Daily Dep
 ---

+This guide is an introduction to the day-to-day use of dep.
+If you haven't set up a Go project at all yet, though, run through [Creating a New Project](new-project.md) first.

+Dep is a tool you'll use regularly in the course of normal Go development.
+Regularly, but briefly - dependency management is never the place we want to be spending our time or energy!
 In keeping with Go's philosophy of minimizing knobs, dep has a sparse interface; there are only two commands you're likely to run regularly:

 * `dep ensure` is the primary workhorse command, and is the only command that changes disk state.
-* `dep status` reports on the state of your project, and the universe of Go dependencies.
+* `dep status` reports on the state of your project, and the visible universe of Go software projects.

 This guide primarily centers on  `dep ensure`, as that's the command you run to effect changes on your project.
-The [ensure mechanics](ensure-mechanics.md) reference details how the command actually works, and is worth reading if you're encountering a confusing `dep ensure` behavior (or just curious!).
-This guide is more of a high-level tour for folks trying to get a basic handle on using dep effectively.
+The [ensure mechanics](ensure-mechanics.md) reference document details how the things work under the hood, and is worth reading if you're encountering a confusing `dep ensure` behavior (or just curious!).

 ## Basics

-Let's start with some semantics: the verb is "ensure" to emphasize that the action being taken is not only performing a single, discrete action (like adding a dependency), but rather enforcing a kind of broader guarantee.
-To put that guarantee in narrative terms, running `dep ensure` is like saying:
+Let's start with words!

+Dep's main command is `dep ensure`.
+The verb is "ensure" to imply that the action is not just some single, discrete action (like adding a dependency), but enforcing some kind of broader guarantee.
+If we wanted to express the `dep ensure` guarantee as a sentence, it would go something like this:

-> Hey dep, please make sure that my project is [in sync](glossary.md#sync): that `Gopkg.lock` satisfies all the imports in my project, and all the rules in `Gopkg.toml`, and that `vendor/` contains exactly what `Gopkg.lock` says it should."
+> Hey dep, please make sure that [my project](glossary.md#current-project) is [in sync](glossary.md#sync): that [`Gopkg.lock`](Gopkg.lock.md) satisfies all the imports in my project, and all the rules in[ `Gopkg.toml`](Gopkg.toml.md), and that `vendor/` contains exactly what `Gopkg.lock` says it should."

-As the narrative indicates, `dep ensure` is a holistic operation; rather than offering a series of commands that you run in succession to incrementally achieve a some final state, each run of `dep ensure` delivers a complete, consistent final state with respect to the inputs of your project.
-It's a bit like a frog, hopping from lilypad to lilypad: `dep ensure` moves your project from one safe (transitively complete import graph, with all constraints satisfied, and a fully populated `vendor`) island to the the next, or it doesn't move at all.
-There are no known intermediate failure states.
-This makes `dep ensure` fine to run at most any time, as it will always drive towards a safe, known good state.
+As the narrative indicates, `dep ensure` is a holistic operation; rather than offering a series of commands that you run in succession to incrementally achieve a some final state, each run of `dep ensure` delivers a safe, complete, and reproducible set of dependencies with respect to the current state of your project.
+You might imagine repeated runs of `dep ensure` as being a bit like a frog, hopping from one lilypad to the next.

-General guidelines for using dep:

-* Never directly edit anything in `vendor/`; dep will unconditionally overwrite such changes.
-* `dep ensure` is almost never the wrong thing to run; if you're not sure what's going on, running it will bring you back to safety, or fail informatively.
+ `dep ensure` also guarantees that, barring `kill -9`, power failure, or a critical bug, its disk writes are all-or-nothing: on any given run, either nothing changes (and you get an error), or you're on the nearest safe lilypad.
+This makes `dep ensure` fine to run at most any time.

 ## Using `dep ensure`

 There are four times when you'll run `dep ensure`:

-- We want to add a new dependency
+- To add a new dependency
-- We want to update an existing dependency
+- To update an existing dependency
-- We've imported a package for the first time, or removed the last import of a package
+- To catch up after importing a package for the first time in your project, or removing the last import of a package in your project
-- We've made a change to a rule in `Gopkg.toml`
+- To catch up to a change to a rule in `Gopkg.toml`

 There's also an implicit fifth time: when you're not sure if one of the above has happened.
 Running `dep ensure` without any additional flags will get your project back in sync - a known good state.
 As such, it's generally safe to defensively run `dep ensure`  as a way of simply making sure that your project is in that state.